chrkau/christiankaula.com/misc/2009-07-06-where-asimov-was-right.md

-title: Where Asimov was right
+title: Where Asimov was Right
 slug: where-asimov-was-right
 date: 2009-07-06 10:42
 tags: internet